The mediation space where you learn to know, see, and speak your truth. The place where clarity abounds

 Is this counselling?

-No. Mediation focuses on resolving specific issues or conflicts.
-It’s not therapy or emotional healing, though strong feels can arise.
-I hold space for emotions respectfully, helping keep the process on track.
+No. Mediation focuses on addressing specific issues or conflicts.
+It’s not therapy or emotional healing, though strong emotions can arise.
+I hold space for these respectfully, while helping keep the process on track.

 What if the other person doesn’t want to come?